 Increase in SPED students of at least 30% counted on the ESS Census child count (or similar calendar date if Oct 1 is not applicable)

-Fiscal Year 2021 High-Cost Child claims will be open in January 2021.
+Fiscal Year 2025 High-Cost Child (HCC) claims will be open in August 2024.

-As ESS reviews high-cost child applications, we will approach applications with the following mindset, as this is the first fiscal year in its new deployment through the ESS Vouchers Application.
+As ESS reviews high-cost child applications, we will approach applications with the following mindset.